The Seventh Day (novel): Reception

 Kirkus Reviews stated that it "falls short of being a fully realized novel" and that it is "episodic".
 It stated that the novel is characterized by a "lugubrious funk" but that "[c]ompelling moments and black humor" mitigate this effect.

 Clarissa Sebag-Montefiore of the South China Morning Post stated overall the book "never quite hits the mark".
 She stated that the "excellently" done translation of the original Chinese "poetic language" partially made up for the negatives in the book, and that it was "darkly funny" and "desperately dark" at the same time.
 She criticized how characters "are often reduced to totems".
 She stated that "If Yu does succeed in The Seventh Day, it is in showing a confused society in which the government casts aside its citizens like rubbish and in which people often treat each other no better."

 Ken Kalfus states in an article in The New York Times that the translation is "workmanlike" and that it is "too wordy to deliver its best potential laugh lines."

 David Der-wei Wang, Professor of Chinese Literature at Harvard University, suggested that Yu Hua used the narrative technique of "defamiliarization" to observe the living world through the eyes of the dead.
-He also argued Yu Hua didn't give full play to the nihilist atmosphere which was the crux of the novel, but only stopped at criticizing social issues.
+He also argued Yu Hua did not give full play to the nihilist atmosphere which was the crux of the novel, but only stopped at criticizing social issues.